 Students learn basic concepts and laboratory techniques used in classic and modern genetics.
 Topics covered include transmission, molecular and population genetic principles and their implications in the modern world.
 Required for biology majors.
-Prerequisites: BIO 111, 112, 113, 114.
+Prerequisites: BIO 111, 113 and sophomore standing.
 Corequisite: BIO 246.
 Offered fall and spring.